-Originally the product was supposed to be a cryptocurrency rewards platform for a younger generation, giving them complete control over how they use their rewards from companies, and how they can spend it.
-This included spending it in any merchant on the system, or selling and exchanging it like a normal cryptocurrency.
+Originally the product was supposed to be a cryptocurrency rewards platform for a younger generation, giving them complete authority over how they spend their rewards collected from various companies.
+This included using it on any merchant on the system, or selling and exchanging it like a normal cryptocurrency.

 After extensive research with users, the feedback overwhelmingly showed that consuming wasn’t as important as consuming responsibly.
 We live in a different world now where people want to make a difference and protect this world we all share.
 We’re waking up to the detriment caused by unfettered consumerism and we want to make an impact for the better.

-Now users have the option to search for merchants that are using sustainable behaviour and/or making a positive contribution.
-They collect Koin for every time they shop with these merchants, with a painless tracking system connected to their credit/debit card or banking account.
-They can use their Koin for a plethora of different sustainability causes, including but not limited to: offsetting CO2 consumption, planting trees, donating to positive causes, make impact investments, and paying only for sustainable products.
+Now users have the option to search for merchants that are operating sustainably and/or making a positive contribution.
+Users collect Koin for every time they shop with sustainable merchants, with a painless tracking system connected to their credit/debit card or bank account.
+They can use their Koin for a plethora of different sustainable causes, including but not limited to: offsetting CO2 consumption, planting trees, donating to positive campaigns, making impact investments, and paying only for sustainable products.

 This was a small group project.
 My role was UX/UI designer and user research.
 I worked directly with CEO Curt Hopkins, COO James Brown, Head of Retail Laura Wynch and Head of Technology Chris Steel.

-I’ll be showing our initial user research based off of the Koin Rewards product as a cryptocurrency rewards system.
+This is my initial user research based off of the Koin Rewards product as a cryptocurrency rewards system.
 I’m currently doing new user research for the pivoted sustainable consumer product.
-Once it’s done I’ll do an updated section here on my website.
-I think it’s helpful and interesting to see our initial thoughts and research process.
+Once it’s completed I’ll do an updated section here on my website.
+I hope you'll it find helpful and interesting to see our initial thoughts and research process.

 I worked directly with the Head of Retail and the COO of Koin for the user and merchant persona creations.
-I like to get minimal personas created and then delve deeper into their habits, and what they would want to accomplish with this application.
-You can see initial concepts and then the polished personas:
+I like to get minimal personas created and then delve deeper into their habits, and what they would want to accomplish using this application.
+You can see initial concepts and then the polished personas.

 I created job stories [when ____ (situation), I want to ____ (action/motivation), so that ____ (outcome)] for each persona.
 I then used that information to wireframe various journeys from on-boarding to spending Koin.

-I’ve been doing this so long that I’ve created my own UI for wireframes so I can easily slot in simple elements that look high fidelity.
-I find this helps a lot of stakeholders to visualise it easier and it’s still easy for me to adjust and change quickly for any problems that arise.
-I created the merchant CMS in tandem to the app so we can recognise all information needed for both to function correctly.
+I’ve been doing this for so long that I’ve created my own UI for wireframes which allows me to easily slot in simple elements that look high-fidelity.
+I find this helps stakeholders to visualise it more clearly, and it’s still easy for me to adjust and change quickly if any pressure points arise.
+I created the merchant CMS in tandem with the app so we could assemble all information needed for both to function properly.

-From the beginning, the product was designed for a younger, more informed audience.
-All imagery was tailored for the risk takers -the individual that pioneers their own path.
+From the onset, the product was designed for a younger, more informed audience.
+All imagery was tailored for the risk-takers - the individual that pioneers their own path.